 Welcome my world food.
 Here you can jump to any of the countries I cover and get straight to the mouth watering articles.
 As we visit each country I write it up for its culinary expertise and experience.
 Whether its a Thai green curry or a Sri Lankan fruit you can find it here.
 Interested in chocolate covered bacon?
 Then look no further than the American section.
 There is something for everyone.

 Take a look and if I haven't covered your favourite country or cuisine let me know.
 I'll add it to the list of places to visit.
 Which incidentally seems to be getting bigger not smaller as we hunt out more of the worlds interesting places in search of yet more world food.
 Hope you enjoy the ride.

-Regional specialities are always great to search out as you travel.
-This tasty noodle soup, Khao Soi ( or kow soy) is a speciality of Chiang Mai in the north of Thailand.
+Regional specialties are always great to search out as you travel.
+This tasty noodle soup, Khao Soi ( or kow soy) is a specialty of Chiang Mai in the north of Thailand.
 You'll find it in restaurants and street stalls across the city.
 Above is a bowl of mild, coconut based, khao soi gai.
-Gai in Thailand means chicken but you will also find this traditional … [Read more...]
+Gai in Thailand means chicken but you will also find this traditional Chiang Mai … [Read more...]